uwa-csse/debian-uwa-icpc-contestant-env/README.md

 1. A FAT32 partition to store the read-only Live USB environment.
 Size accordingly.
 2. An ext4 partition to store persistent data.
 The label for the partition must be `persistence`.

 Use an appropriate tool to create a bootable Live USB using the first partition, e.g. unetbootin (Linux) or Universal USB Installer (Windows).
-One the bootable Live USB is created, on the Live USB partition edit the file `isolinux/live.cfg` and add the `persistence` option to the end of the `append` line.
+Once the bootable Live USB is created, on the Live USB partition edit the file `isolinux/live.cfg` and add the `persistence` option to the end of the `append` line.

 On the root of the persistence partition, create a file called `persistence.conf`.
 This configures which directories on the Live USB will be persistent.
 See `man persistence.conf` for more details.